-Lately I have been reading a lot of books by Michael Connelly, and I just got through reading Trunk Music, one of the Los Angeles detective Hieronymus “Harry” Bosch series of books.
+Lately, I have been reading a lot of books by Michael Connelly, and I just got through reading Trunk Music, one of the Los Angeles detective Hieronymus “Harry” Bosch series of books.
 I really liked this one, and there was even a part where Harry cooked dinner for this friend, Eleanor Wish.

 It’s getting a little colder, even though we just had the Summer Solstice, but that’s LA for you.
-What Harry and Eleanor has for dinner sounded really good, and I had most of the same ingredients.
+What Harry and Eleanor have for dinner sounded really good, and I had most of the same ingredients.

 This will remind you a lot of jambalaya, and Spane thought it was at first.
-I just said it was chicken and rice and what ever we had in the pantry.
+I just said it was chicken and rice and whatever we had in the pantry.
 It was good, we had seconds.

-Recipe: Chicken and Rice Paprika Inspired By Hieronymus Bosch
+Let’s Make Chicken and Rice Paprika

 - 1 tablespoon olive oil